 Conclusions

 Unlicensed spectrum is valuable and beneficial for Smart Grid applications, due to the scarcity and cost of licensed spectrum in comparable frequency ranges.
-The Sub-1 GHz spectrum offers superior propagation and penetration properties when compared to higher frequency ISM bands.
+The sub-1 GHz spectrum offers superior propagation and penetration properties when compared to higher frequency ISM bands.
 TV White Space spectrum can provide additional options for operation in rural areas with sufficient availability of unused TV channels.
-The Sub-1GHz standards implement coexistence mechanisms that make it possible to operate effectively in this shared spectrum.
+The sub-1 GHz standards implement coexistence mechanisms that make it possible to operate effectively in this shared spectrum.

 Appendix: Example Calculations for link range and reliability